Joystream/handbook/testnet/council-period-scoring/README.md

 A valid council period plan was not submitted by 24 hours after the last election was completed, as specified above.&#x20;

+**NA** for the initial term

 #### **No valid summary**

-A valid council period summary was not submitted by 12 hours after the first election was completed, as specified above.
+A valid council period summary was not submitted by 12 hours after the next election was completed, as specified above.

 #### **Missed runtime upgrade**